Aguilar, Brewers beat Dodgers 7-2, send NLCS to Game 7

 After Wade Miley pitched into the fifth inning in his second straight start - he faced only one batter in Game 5 - Knebel, Jeffress and Corbin Burnes closed it out with hitless relief.
 Knebel got the win and Burnes retired the Dodgers in order in the ninth, setting off a wild celebration for the crowd of 43,619.

-Manager Craig Counsell considered bringing in Hader, especially in the eighth, but Aguilar scored on a wild pitch in the seventh and singled in Lorenzo Cain in the eighth.
-The extra room helped persuade Counsell to give Hader another day of rest.
-The rocket-armed reliever hasn't pitched since Tuesday in Game 4.
+If manager Craig Counsell was tempted to bring in the dominant Hader, Aguilar likely erased that urge when he scored on a wild pitch in the seventh and then singled in Lorenzo Cain in the eighth.
+The big first baseman had driven in just one run in the series heading into Game 6.

 Freese drove in both runs for the Dodgers.
 The rest of the Los Angeles lineup managed just three measly singles.
 Hounded by boos all night long, Machado went 0 for 4 with two strikeouts.